staceycampbell/numbat/README.md

   a PL PWM driver to reduce fan noise.
 The PWM operates at 25kHz and has a programmable duty cycle.
   PS core temperature is monitored at 5 second intervals and the project is put in reset if the PS core exceeds 50C.
 The duty cycle has a floor setting of 10% to ensure the fan doesn't stall.
-* There are two user-controlable LEDs on the KR260, these blink to indicate that a negamax operation is underway and are off when the PL is idle.
+* There are two user-controllable LEDs on the KR260, these blink to indicate that a negamax operation is underway and are off when the PL is idle.